HOUSE BILL 8

 SPONSOR(S)

 Rep. D.J.
-Swearingen (District 89) Rep. Sara Carruthers (District 47) TARGETS K-12 School Districts LGBTQ+ students and families DESCRIPTION Requires parental notification about any changes to their student's mental, physical, or emotional being; requires parental notification about "sexually explicit content"; vague definition of "sexually explicit content" could be conflated to include LGBTQ+ people or identities |
+Swearingen (District 89) Rep. Sara Carruthers (District 47) TARGETS K-12 School Districts LGBTQ+ students and families DESCRIPTION Requires parental notification about any changes to their student's mental, physical, or emotional being; requires parental notification about "sexuality" content; "sexuality" content is coded language for LGBTQ+ identities and experiences |

 COMMITTEE

-Senate Education Committee INTRODUCED February 15, 2023 TESTIMONY Read Testimony | Watch Hearings Sponsor Testimony, Co-Sponsor BILL General Info | As-Written | Analysis Amendment 1 | Amendment 2 |
+Senate Education Committee INTRODUCED February 15, 2023 TESTIMONY Read Testimony | Watch Hearings Sponsor Testimony, Co-Sponsor BILL General Info | As Passed by House | Analysis Amendment 1 | Amendment 2 |

 What does House Bill 8 do?